Planning-nl/vue3-i18n/README.md

 ### ucFirst

 The `ucFirst` function accepts a string and returns the same string with the first character capitalized:

 ```typescript
 console.log(ucFirst("hello")); // "Hello"
 ```

+> As simple as capitalization seems, it is actually a [locale-dependent](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String/toLocaleUpperCase).

 ### Mutations

-The typical use case for translations is a fixed static set, as described above.
+The typical use case for i18n is a fixed static translations set.

 There are situations however, in which you'll want to dynamically add or change translations:
 - lazy loading for a specific locale
 - overriding the [utility functions](#utility-customization)
-- overriding existing translations for an [external module](#i18n-for-generic-components)
+- overriding existing translations for an [external libraries](#i18n-for-libraries)

 There are a couple of ways to change a translation object:
 1. By directly changing the *raw* definition object